Terra-Scan/ml-terrascan/README.md

 - `dataset_split/`: Folder containing the split dataset with training and testing subfolders for image data.
 - `split_dataset.py`: Python script to split the dataset into training and validation sets.
 - `requirements.txt`: List of Python libraries needed to run the project.
-- `model_terrascan.h5`: The saved Keras model after training.
+- `model_terrascan.keras`: The saved Keras model after training.
 - `labels.txt`: A file containing the class labels.
 - `mapping_info.py`: A Python script for mapping image data to class labels for training and predictions.
 - `train_model.ipynb`: Jupyter notebook containing the code for training, evaluating, and saving the model.